avolkov/2017-11-14-3d-printing/main_script.rst

 So far the hardest part of the build was to print ABS without knowing how to properly print ABS.
 Parts need to be printend from ABS because of their temperature resistances and mechanical characteristics.

 Fortunately since that requirement has been  established But there's a hack for that -- use PETG for all the parts but the extruder and print extruder parts with ABS.
-PETG is much easier to print, it's got a melting point of 70C which is enough for most applications, but the parts near extruder still need to be made out of ABS.
+PETG is much easier to print, it's got a glass transition of 80C which is enough for most applications, but the parts near extruder still need to be made out of ABS.

+Talk about how I printed stuff with PLA.
+I didn't don't follow my example.

+I have a nice picture on instagram of PLA part failing.
+Before failing, PLA bends under stress temperature introducing weird artifacts -- where do I even start figuring out whats is wrong here?

+This introduces more uncertainty into already complex system.

 Assembling the printer
 ======================